ubc-library-rc/gis-intro-leaflet/content/hands-on3.md

 ---

-## Some Notes
+ **Version Releases**

-- **Version Releases** In the <head> element of your map's HTML document you will see links to Leaflet's CSS and Javascript responsible for the styling and interactivity of your boilerplate basemap.
+ In the <head> element of your map's HTML document you will see links to Leaflet's CSS and Javascript responsible for the styling and interactivity of your boilerplate basemap.
 Notice both links include `leaflet@1.9.4`.
 This refers to the Leaflet version.
 Just as your computer occasionally requires software updates, Leaflet occasionally releases updates.
 If your web maps ever stop working for no apparent reason, go to Leaflet's home page, [leafletjs.com](https://leafletjs.com/) and check if a new version has been released.
 If it has, simply update your CSS and Javascript links to match.

-- **Linking Data Sources** Beneath the Leaflet CSS and Javascript is the line `<script src="./ubcbuildings.js" charset="utf-8"></script>`.
-This is a link to the map data, wrapped as a javascript variable.
-While this will be explained further in the following pages, it is important to note two things.
-First, always link your map data in the head of your map's HTML document.
-Second, the `./` preceding the filename denotes a relative path.
-A [relative path](https://www.w3schools.com/html/html_filepaths.asp) is a path to a file that is in the same folder as your HTML document.
-If your data were stored in downloads, for instance, the source link would look like `src="./downloads/ubcbuildings.js"`.
-If your data were stored on a server or hosted by an external web source, as are the CSS and Javascript, the source link would direct the web browser reading and rendering your map's HTML document to that address.
+{: .note}